VirusTotal/gti-misp-connector/README.md

     MISP_SSL=False
     ```
     Replace the placeholder values with your actual API keys and URLs.
+    *   `LIMIT`: Controls the number of messages fetched from GTI in a single API call.
+The recommended value is 10 and it can't be greater than 40.
-    `MISP_SSL` controls whether to use SSL verification when connecting to MISP (defaults to False).
+    *   `MISP_SSL`: Controls whether to use SSL verification when connecting to MISP (defaults to False).

 ## Running Locally